-This is a brand-new bullion finish coin, issued by the Royal Mint.
+This is a bullion finish coin, issued by the Royal Mint.
 Coins will be packaged loose for small quantities and orders of 25 or more may come in Royal Mint tubes.

 If you’d like to further protect your coins, we offer coin capsules that fit perfectly.

 The Queen’s Beasts bullion range are issued by The Royal Mint and took their inspiration from Her Majesty’s coronation where the 10 heraldic beasts stood guard.

 They celebrate Queen Elizabeth II becoming our longest-reigning monarch.
 The lion beast was the first of the series to be released back in March 2016.
 Unusually, the Royal Mint has released two coins per year rather than just the standard annual issue.
 The Lion was followed by the Griffin beast in the autumn of 2016, the Dragon and Unicorn in 2017, and the Black Bull in the spring of 2018.
 All the coins are issued in 1oz and quarter-ounce versions, and also 2oz silver queen’s beast coins.

 Each coin is struck in ¼ oz of fine (999.9) gold and have a face value of £25.
 The coins are also unusual because both the reverse and the obverse contain designs by Jody Clark.
 Most Royal Mint coins feature front and back designs by different artists.
 Using one designer for these coins provides a strong consistency in design

 This coin is CGT exempt as it is UK legal tender.